JetBrains/Qodana/topics/docker-images.md

 <link-summary>Qodana is distributed in multiple Docker images.
 Basically, names of Docker images are similar to the
 names of linters.</link-summary>

-Basically, names of Docker images are similar to the names of linters.
+Basically, the names of Docker images are similar to the names of linters.
 The following Docker images are provided for [Qodana linters](linters.md):

 - [%jvm%](jvm.md)